 Lit: BAL Biog file; Obit: The Builder 8 (1850) p602; DNB

 Restored: Arundel, Fitzalan Chapel (1836)

 Antoine Theodore M Acket (1918-81) was active as a painter by 1952, when he exhibited a flower piece at the RA, and he continued to exhibit there at least until 1963.
 At the earlier date his address was in Dulwich.
-In the 1950s, he was also involved in an interior design business in London, where he was involved in the design of at least one cafe.
+In the 1950s, he was also involved in an interior design business in London, where he helped to design at least one café.
 He later moved to Kent and spent the rest of his life in the Canterbury area.
 He was of Dutch origin though there are instances of the name in Belgium, but his background and training are unknown.
-His work in glass was noted for its use of bright colours and his first recorded design at Holy Epiphany, Bournemouth dates from 1953, though earlier work may exist.
+His work in glass was noted for its use of bright colours and his first recorded design at St Botolph, Aldersgate, City dates from 1952, though earlier work may exist.
 Much of his glass, as at St Wilfrid, Haywards Heath, was undertaken for C E Welstead Ltd of Croydon and for Wainwright and Waring.

 Glass: Haywards Heath – St Wilfrid

 Ken Adams is known only from one window that he designed for Cox and Barnard in c1950.

 This long-established Hastings practice of architects and quantity surveyors, which also has a branch in Tunbridge Wells, has several partners who have been especially interested in projects involving the renovation of historic buildings.
 More recently, they have concentrated mainly on schools and other educational buildings.
 It is not known whether the partner named Kennard is connected with either of at least two architects of this name who practised in London in the early C20 (KD/L).

 Restored/adapted: Hastings, – St Mary in the Castle (1990-98)